Kevin Yakob: Youth

 Yakob was first called up to the national team in May 2018, as part of the Under-19 squad that would be competing in a friendly tournament on the island of Gotland.
 He came on against Hungary to make his debut for the Sweden U19s and scored his first international goal on his second appearance against Turkey.

 Yakob was called up for the Under-19 European Championship qualifiers in October 2018, starting all three matches against Scotland, Wales and San Marino, facing Premier League players like Chelsea's Billy Gilmour, Liverpool's Neco Williams and Manchester United's Dylan Levitt.

 Senior

 In September 2022, Yakob was in the process of getting an Iraqi passport, as he had attracted interest from the IFA to play for the Iraqi national team.
 On 18 January 2023, FIFA agreed to transfer Yakob’s paperwork to the Iraqi FA and therefore making him eligible for selection for the Iraq national football team.
+He was called up in March 2023 to face Russia but his club refused to let him go due to the fact that the game was in Russia, amidst the invasion of Ukraine.
+He was called up again in June 2023 to face Colombia.
+He made his debut against Colombia but after 23 minutes he went off injured, which later turned out to be a cruciate ligament injury.